timescale/docs/timescaledb/how-to-guides/hyperfunctions/percentile-approx.md

 word for this type of function.
 </highlight>

-For more information about approximate percentiles, read our [blog post][approx-percentile-blog].
+For more information about percentile approximation API calls, see the [hyperfunction API documentation][hyperfunctions-api-approx-percentile].

+[advanced-agg]: /how-to-guides/hyperfunctions/advanced-agg
+[hyperfunctions-api-approx-percentile]: /api/:currentVersion:/hyperfunctions/percentile-approximation/